hofstadter-io/cuetorials.com/content/go-api/basics/context.md

 You can also transform your Go types and values into CUE values.
 We can control the output with struct tags.
 Note that

-- Only public members will be encoded by CUE
+- Only public members will be encoded by CUE.
 - We can use `omitempty` to prevent output, but this impacts the type encoding as well.
 - Numerical types have some quirks we'll talk about later.
 CUE normally uses `math/big` types.
-- Details can be found here: https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Context.Encode
+- Details can be found in the [pkg.go.dev cue.Context.Encode docs](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Context.Encode).

 {{< codePane2
 	file1="code/go-api/basics/context/encoding.go" lang1="go" title1="encoding.go"